Welcome to the KAN Family!

-We really like this option, because you’ll probably eventually want to know how to do this, and you can literally get a hair-popping edge with an inexpensive stone, on your own.
-It doesn’t take long to get started, and many people find it soothing enough to become a true hobby.
+We really like this option, because you’ll probably eventually want to know how to do this, and you can literally get a hair-popping edge on your own with a fairly inexpensive stone.
+It doesn’t take long to get started, and many people enjoy it so much it becomes a new hobby!

-I want to tell my cooking/knife enthusiast friend what I just got.
+I want to tell my cooking enthusiast friend what I just got.
 What should I say?

-- Japanese AUS-10 super steel core, clad with 66 layers of stainless steel (true Damascus, not just a pretty pattern)
+- Japanese VG-10 super steel core, clad with 66 layers of stainless steel

 - Ambidextrous handle made either ebony wood or G10 composite resin

-- You may have chosen a hammered finish, in which case, you have an added feature that not only looks good, but has some food-releasing properties as well
+- You may have chosen a hammered finish, in which case, you have an added feature that not only looks good, but helps with food release, too.

 - Hardness of approximately 60 on the Rockwell hardness scale (60 HRC)